Bachelor studies Natural Resource Sciences

 Kim Jäggi, Environmental Engineering student,

 Would you like to make your everyday life as a student truly international?
 We offer you attractive opportunities to do so: For example, you can experience an exchange semester in Europe, complete an internship module in an emerging country or write your Bachelor’s thesis in Asia - the offers are diverse and provide you with unique experiences.

-«In Switzerland I have had one of the most enrichment experiences of my life because I could learn a lot things from Swiss culture and I discovered that the Swiss people are really kind with the foreigners.
-Also, I could study interesting subjects in ZHAW and learn new topics that in my university is not possible to learn them.
+«In Switzerland I have had one of the most enriching experiences of my life because I could learn a lot things from Swiss culture and I discovered that the Swiss people are really kind with foreigners.
+Also, I could study interesting subjects at ZHAW and was able to learn about new topics that are not covered in my university.
 I am coming back to my country really glad for this amazing opportunity to spend one semester in this awesome and multicultural country.»